In my opinion, one of the coolest jobs out there is house sitting.

 4. Keep Checking

 Much like the major job boards online, the house sitting websites are always adding new jobs.
 And, the thing is that the good ones go fast.
 If you’re serious about finding a house sitting job, make sure that you’re checking in as much as possible to increase your chances at landing a gig.
 Make an attempt to apply as fast as possible since these people tend to get hired the fastest.
 In short, good listings go fast, while the not-so-great options tend to rot on the websites.
 It’s for a good reason!

 5. Be Prepared for an Interview

 Put yourself in the owner’s shoes for a second.
 You wouldn’t hire a person from the internet that you never met to watch your house, right?
 Well, to help ease their concerns, many owners will want to meet you virtually as well as in person before they hand over the keys.
 For that reason, make sure you have references as well as be prepared to have some sort of videoconferencing interview.
 Just like a job interview, be prepared to sell yourself as to why you’re the perfect fit for the job.

 How to Find Paid House Sitting Jobs Near You

-Now, that you know what’s expected of you as a house sitter, I wanted to list some of the most popular house sitting options online.
+Now, that you know what’s expected of you as a house sitter, I wanted to list some of the most popular house sitting options online that pay.
 There are quite a few.
 Again, I can’t stress it enough that you should at least browse the sites first before committing to a premium membership.
 The last thing you want to do is apply and then find out that there are next to no leads in your area.
 When you do find one that is of interest, apply the tips mentioned prior to increase your chances at landing that perfect house sitting gig.

 Founded in 2010, TrustedHousesitters was designed to help you find a house to sit or a pet to sit if that’s your sort of thing.